ukos-git/labview-plem/README.md

 Nanotubes.
 In its current version the program it is used for microscopy of freely suspended carbon nanotube samples.

+files can be loaded to IgorPro with the [igor PLEM loader](https://github.com/ukos-git/igor-swnt-plem) found in my other repository.

 # Credits

 * **PLEMv1** initial version by Tilman C. Hain